 - The graphics are extremely blocky, and the textures are insanely lo-res.
 The characters look like stick-figures made out of shoe boxes.
 On the other hand, the graphics do have a certain style to them, looking much more like a cartoon than most other 3-D games I’ve seen.
 The texture maps blend into the polygons so well you can hardly discern between the two, and you don’t notice the blockiness as much while playing.

 - Although the models have extremely low polygon counts, most of their animations are pretty nice, considering, except that MegaMan looks hilarious when he walks.
 The characters have full facial expressions and mouth animations when they talk, which is something that isn’t found in nearly any other 3-D game of this type.
-On the other hand, the fact that during conversations characters keep repeating the same motion over and over grates on your nerves.
+On the other hand, the fact that during conversations characters keep repeating the same motion over and over gets kind of grating.

 - The music is appropriate, and some of the tunes are quite nice.
 The dungeons, however, don’t really have music, just atmospheric noise.